Jan Dejnožka Home Page

-I wrote the last two.
-The first rewrites two famous sayings.
-The second is a mismemory of Hegel.
-Both are relative.
-Some thoughts are stable; some are better let go, even ones we intially seized; and sometimes it is best to let all thoughts go, stable or not.
-And I liked a show about a lowly secretary who one day woke up in a world where secretaries are the rarest and most valued people.
+I wrote the last two epigrams.
+The first rewrites two famous old Latin aphorisms, and the second is my mismemory of Hegel.
+Like most maxims, both of my epigrams are true only for the most part at best.
+Some thoughts are stable; some are better let go, even ones we intially seized.
+And sometimes it is best to let all thoughts go, stable or not.
+And I liked a show about a lowly secretary who woke up one day in a world where secretaries are the rarest and most valued people.
 There are also infinitely many logically possible worlds in which almost everyone is a metaphysician.
 But philosophers will know what I mean by both sayings.

 Philosophy / Filosofie